Eosinophilic Esophagitis Treatment in Virginia

 If you’re ready for relief from your symptoms of allergic esophagitis, schedule an appointment with us today.

 Eosinophilic esophagitis (EoE) is the medical term for a condition also known as allergic esophagitis.
 EoE is a rare, chronic disease that causes inflammation and damage to the esophagus, the muscular tube that connects the mouth to the stomach.
 Symptoms of eosinophilic esophagitis can vary widely depending on the age of the patient.
-Here are the most common we see at the Allergy and Asthma Center, divided by age group:
+Here are the most common we see at the Premier Allergist, divided by age group: